cpfaff/rbefdata_paper/paper/rbefdata.md

 the exploration and the reuse of data.
 Many tools and concepts in data management provide solutions to different parts of the life cycle of data.
 However not all of them are widely spread or accepted throughout ecology.
-This situation can be improved by the tight integration of data management concepts into existing and widely used software and thus into the daily workflow of researchers.
+This situation can potentially be improved by the tight integration of data management concepts into existing and widely used software and thus into the daily workflow of researchers.
 Paper proposals and data provenance as ways to promote the discussion of ideas and collaborations, metadata to improve data preservation and information exchange as well as the integration of semantic resources to enhance data exploration and processing, only represent a few examples of valuable concepts with the potential to improve the progress of a data intensive scientific domain like ecology.
 The `rbefdata` R package is an approach to combine the strengths of the mentioned data management concepts into a single and simple usable R package.

 With a growing awareness on the value of data, many data management platforms have been developed to preserve all kinds of environmental and historic data.
-These provide data preservation for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (cite e.g.  diversity workbench, `BEFdata`, DataONE, LifeWatch, Pangea, Bexis).
-An ongoing trend in data preservation and accessibility is the development of integrative databases or data portals (cite TRY, GBIF, Pangea).
-They serve as nodes that collect data from smaller databases of a certain domain and enable researchers to access a wide range of relevant data, all from one place.
+These provide data preservation plans for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (cite e.g.  diversity workbench, `BEFdata`, DataONE, LifeWatch, Pangea, Bexis).
+An ongoing trend in data preservation and accessibility is the development of integrative data platforms (cite TRY, GBIF, Pangea).
+They serve as nodes that collect data from smaller databases and enable researchers to access a wide range of relevant data, all from one place.
 All these platforms offer a solution to one of the most pressing problems in data management the loss of valuable data (Heidorn, 2008).
 Even tough these platforms improve the situation of data preservation, researchers are still reluctant to use online data platforms as they fear to give away and loose the control over their data (michener 2012).
+Here the `BEFdata` platform offers full control of uploaded data via a fine grained access system.
+Uploading data from within R via the `rbefdata` makes the data accessible to the owner only by default.

 The demand to reuse available data grows with the amount of data available (Heidorn, 2008).
-In ecology for example the reuse of data is of interest as the integration of data offers the potential to answer questions on a much broader temporal and spatial scale (michener, 2008).
-A problem with data reuse is that available data is often not well described.
-Metadata gives researchers the opportunity to describe their data and others to understand raw research data even if they are not familiar with it (Fegraus 2005).
-Metadata is necessary as plain primary research data can be hard to understand, and even hard to decipher by the authors themselves after some time has passed.
+In ecology for example the reuse of data is of particular interest as the integration of data offers the potential to answer questions on a much broader temporal and spatial scale (michener, 2008).
+However a problem with the reuse of data is, that available data is often not well described.
+Metadata is necessary here as plain primary research data can be hard to understand, and even hard to decipher by the authors themselves after some time has passed.
 For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations and the headers in the dataset mean.
 However metadata is still not used exhaustive as it usually always means to put more time into the collected data and to learn new tools that help to describe it (e.g morpho, dataUP).
+Metadata gives researchers the opportunity to describe their data and others to understand raw research data even if they are not familiar with it (Fegraus 2005).
+Thus the `BEFdata` portal sticks to the EML standard and the R package provides the metadata as attributes of data frames right from within R.

 To find relevant data for reuse is a challenging task that is getting even more complex if more data gets available (Leinfelder et al, xxx).
 A common practice in data discovery, next to full text search in data and metadata, is tagging with keywords (Nadrowski 2013).
 However a keyword search can be very coarse as it may provide access to a set of data but misses other essential and relevant data tagged with close related or synonymous keywords (Leinfelder et al. xxx, michener 2008).
-For example a keyword search on "weight" and "leaves" will miss datasets tagged only with "dry weight" or "wet weight" and "plant products" that might be of interest as well.
+For example a keyword search on "weight" and "leaves" will miss datasets tagged only with "dry weight", "wet weight" or "plant products" that might be associated to datasets that are of interest as well.
 The integration of semantic repositories that provide taxonomies can potentially improve the situation here.
-These repositories can embed the keywords into a hierarchical structure and so the query can be extended along known relations of the search term (Leinfelder et al.).
+These repositories can embed the keywords from the search query into a hierarchical structure and so the query can be extended along known relations of the search term (Leinfelder et al.).
+Thus the `rbefdata` package enables the access to semantic repositories stored on `tematres` servers which can be used with the keyword base dataset search of the `BEFdata` portal to find relevant data.

-Before data can effectively be reused it may needs to be cleaned, imputed, reshaped and merged.
-This usually takes up to 70% of an analysis script (Garijo 2012, Pfaff 2013 in prep).
-These preparatory steps are not only time and labour intensive but also potentially error prone, especially if the amount and complexity of data to be included increases.
-The integration of semantic repositories that provide ontologies can help to solve these problems (michener 2008).
-As ontologies allow the machine readable access to knowledge of a scientific domain they can be used to develop tools that "understand" the contents of datasets and guide researchers on the process of data preparation.
-While ontologies with a clear and small scope are very well used already (cite xxx, e.g gene Ontology) it is a challenging tasks to create an ontology for research domains like ecology that are characterized by a high degree of interdisciplinarity (Parsons 2011).
-This characteristic leads to a heterogeneous landscape of knowledge and concepts that would need to be covered and formalized by the ontology.

 We here introduce the `rbefdata` R package as companion to the open source data management platform `BEFdata` (Nadrowski 2013).
 The package is part of the